kedacore/keda-docs/content/docs/2.1/scalers/postgresql.md

 - `query:` What query to poll postgresql with.
 Query must return an integer.
 - `targetQueryValue` - a threshold that is used as `targetAverageValue` in HPA.
+- `metricName` - an optional name to assign to the metric.
+If not set KEDA will generate a name based on either the connection string if set or the db name.
+If using more than one trigger it is required that all metricNames be unique.

-This is an example of using a full connection string:
+This is an example of using a full connection string with `AIRFLOW_CONN_AIRFLOW_DB` set as `postgresql://test@localhost`:

 ```yaml
 triggers: